They Who Feed on Shadows - Episode 6

 I had only recently moved home to the farm because there were no professional jobs in Ashridge.
 It’s a college town after all.
 So I was living with Sylvia for the first time since high school when this rooster appeared.

 A memory of my father hand-placing those stones unsteadied me.
+Each stone came from our land.

-Then as now, I swiftly exited the parlor.
+Finally, I broke out of the drift.
+I swiftly exited the parlor.

 I walked in and sat on the client sofa.
 “I’m fine.
 A chicken just left?”